aws-samples/amazon-mq-workshop/labs/lab-4.md

 ### 1. Prerequisites

-You should have an AmazonMQ broker running and have configured the necessary environment variable as per the guide below.
+You should have an Amazon MQ broker running and have configured the necessary environment variable as per the guide below.

 <details><summary>Store environment variable</summary><p>

 To make it easier to run the commands in the following labs we store frequently used parameters like Amazon MQ broker user, password, etc. in Bash environment variables.

-Go to the [AmazonMQ console](https://console.aws.amazon.com/amazon-mq), and click on the name of the broker (the one with a name starting with the stack name you created)
+Go to the [Amazon MQ console](https://console.aws.amazon.com/amazon-mq), and click on the name of the broker (the one with a name starting with the stack name you created)

 Scroll down to the Connections section and click the **Copy failover string** link beside the OpenWire row to copy the string to your clipboard.